Skittlq/edval-timetable/README.md

 ## Description

-Edval Timetable is a Python application designed to seamlessly retrieve your daily timetable from Edval using your unique Edval webcode.
+Edval Timetable is a Python CLI application designed to seamlessly retrieve your daily timetable from Edval using your unique Edval webcode.
 Simplify your school day planning with an easy-to-use interface and convenient keyboard navigation.

 ## Features